 For this comparison, the battery on both iPads was run down from a 100% charge to the same level of 14% through the same usage pattern.
 As you can see, the old iPad still holds its charge remarkably well.
 This, unfortunately, cannot be said of the new one.
 Which begs the question: Why a whopping decade ago was Apple able to make an iPad that lasted (and still lasts!) for weeks on one charge, but now they “improved and optimised” everything to the point that it barely survives a couple of days?

 Manufacturers are saving on raw materials and taking shortcuts

 The manufacturers' desire to make bigger profits encourages them to save on the quality of raw materials and take shortcuts.
 For example, it may not make a big difference for a customer to pay $100 or $101 for a thing X. However, it easily makes a million dollar profit for the manufacturer if they reduce the real cost of each X by $1, produce a million of X, and sell them for the same price.
 Or, what is even more profitable, reduce the real cost and raise the price at the same time by making a slightly different version of X and attaching a “new & improved” label to it.

-Deliberate erosion of quality
+Deliberate erosion of quality and longevity

 Despite the catastrophic long-term consequences, the transformation of the human population into a “throw-away society” can be very profitable in the short term.
 We buy things, use them for a short period of time before they fail, throw them out and... buy a new replacement.